Deep Purple: Mark III (1973–1975)

 Collage of Deep Purple Mark III in 1974, with Glenn Hughes (left), David Coverdale (top), Jon Lord (middle), Ian Paice (bottom), Ritchie Blackmore (right).

 The band hired Midlands bassist/vocalist Glenn Hughes, formerly of Trapeze.
 According to Paice, Glover told him and Lord a few months before his official termination that he wanted to leave the band, so they had started to drop in on Trapeze shows.
 After acquiring Hughes, they debated continuing as a four-piece, with Hughes as bassist and lead vocalist.
 According to Hughes, he was told the band was bringing in Paul Rodgers of Free as a co-lead vocalist, but by that time Rodgers had just started Bad Company.
 "They did ask", Rodgers recalled, "and I spoke to all of them at length about the possibility.
 Purple had toured Australia with Free's final lineup.
 I didn't do it because I was very much into the idea of forming Bad Company."
 Instead, auditions were held for lead vocal replacements.
 They settled on David Coverdale, an unknown singer from Saltburn in north-east England, primarily because Blackmore liked his masculine, blues-tinged voice.

 Burn, the first album by Deep Purple Mark III, was released in February 1974 to great success, reaching No. 3 in the UK and No. 9 in the US, and was followed by another world tour.
 The title track, which opens the album and would open most concerts during the Mark III and IV eras, was a conscious effort by the band to embrace the progressive rock movement, which was popularised at the time by bands such as Yes, King Crimson, Emerson, Lake & Palmer, Genesis and Gentle Giant.
-Another notable song from the album was a slow-burning blues number called "Mistreated".
+Another notable song and Mk.
+III concert staple from the album was a slow-burning blues number called "Mistreated".

 Deep Purple co-headlined the California Jam in 1974.
-They played to over 250,000 people at the Ontario Motor Speedway in Ontario, Southern California.
+They played to over 300,000 people at the Ontario Motor Speedway in Ontario, Southern California.